Ki Federation of Great Britain

 Kenshiro Abbe Sensei, 10th Dan

-The Butokukai was, until the end of the Second World War, the special training college for the Martial Arts Society, which controlled all teaching and gradings in Japan.
-Abbe Sensei, who was born in Kyoto, entered this college when he was 14 years old and was an outstanding student, becoming the youngest ever All Japan Champion.
+Until the end of the Second World War, the Butokukai was the special training college for the Martial Arts Society.
+This controlled all teaching and gradings in Japan.
+Abbe Sensei, who was born in Kyoto, entered this college when he was 14 years old.
+He was an outstanding student, becoming the youngest ever All Japan Judo Champion.
 At the age of 18 he became the youngest 5th Dan, and later on in his life became Chief Instructor of the Butokukai.
 He then went on to create his own theory of KYU-SHIN-DO which is a Japanese equivalent of the Buddhist Karmic Cycle.
 Abbe Sensei was the first to grasp its real significance in relation to Budo.

 Abbe Sensei studied Aikido for 10 years with O Sensei Ueshiba.